-For fiscal 2021, the median total annual compensation of all employees of the Company and its subsidiaries (other than the president and CEO), was \$93,531.
-Mr. Nester's total annual compensation for fiscal year 2021 was \$977,349.
-Based on the information, the ratio of the compensation of the chief executive officer to the medium annual total compensation of all employees was estimated to be 10 to 1.
+For fiscal 2022, the median total annual compensation of all employees of the Company and its subsidiaries (other than the president and CEO), was \$70,209.
+Mr. Nester's total annual compensation for fiscal year 2022 was \$434,884.
+Based on the information, the ratio of the compensation of the chief executive officer to the medium annual total compensation of all employees was estimated to be 6 to 1.

 To identify the median employee and to determine the total annual compensation of such employee, we used the following methodology.
-We identified our median employee as of the end of September 30, 2021, using our entire workforce of 99 employees.
-We defined total annual compensation as base pay, plus annual and long-term incentive compensation, plus benefits as outlined in the Other Compensation Table for the period of October 1, 2020 through September 30, 2021.
+As defined under SEC regulations, the Company used the same median employee as determined in 2021.
+Accordingly, we identified our median employee as of the end of September 30, 2021, using our entire workforce.
+We defined total annual compensation as base pay, plus annual and long-term incentive compensation, plus benefits as outlined in the Other Compensation Table for the period of October 1, 2021 through September 30, 2022.
 With respect to the total annual compensation of Mr. Nester, we used the amount reported in the "Total" column of the "Summary Compensation Table".